Table of Contents

 Sedatives or analgesics

-The commonly used sedative and analgesic agents are:
+Commonly used sedatives and analgesic agents are:

 - Opioid narcotics such as Pethidine, Fentanyl, and Promethazine: